kedacore/sample-dotnet-worker-servicebus-queue/pod-identity.md

 ```cli
 ❯ az role assignment create --role 'Azure Service Bus Data Owner' --assignee <scaler-identity-id> --scope /subscriptions/<subscription-id>/resourceGroups/<resource-group-name>/providers/Microsoft.ServiceBus/namespaces/<namespace-name>
 ```

+Last but not least, edit `deploy-app-autoscaling.yaml` to configure your correct Azure Service Bus namespace by replacing `<namespace-name>` with the name so that KEDA can watch its metrics.

 Now that we have our Azure AD identity configured, we can use the identity in a `TriggerAuthentication` as following: